OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 Office Add-ins running on Windows can debug against the Edge Chromium WebView2 runtime directly in Visual Studio Code.

 > [!IMPORTANT]
 > This article only applies when Office runs add-ins in the Microsoft Edge Chromium WebView2 runtime, as explained in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
-For instructions about debugging in Visual Studio Code against Microsoft Edge Legacy with the original webView (EdgeHTML) runtime, [see this article](debug-with-vs-extension.md).
+For instructions about debugging in Visual Studio Code against Microsoft Edge Legacy with the original WebView (EdgeHTML) runtime, see [Office Add-in Debugger Extension for Visual Studio Code](debug-with-vs-extension.md).

 > [!TIP]
 > If you cannot, or don't wish to, debug using tools built into Visual Studio Code; or you are encountering a problem that only occurs when the add-in is run outside Visual Studio Code, you can debug Edge Chromium WebView2 runtime by using the Edge (Chromium-based) developer tools as described in [Debug add-ins using developer tools for Microsoft Edge WebView2](debug-add-ins-using-devtools-edge-chromium.md).

 This debugging mode is dynamic, allowing you to set breakpoints while code is running.
-You can see changes in your code immediately while the debugger is attached, all without losing your debugging session.
-Your code changes also persist, so you can see the results of multiple changes to your code.
+See changes in your code immediately while the debugger is attached, all without losing your debugging session.
+Your code changes also persist, so you see the results of multiple changes to your code.
 The following image shows this extension in action.

 ![Office Add-in Debugger Extension debugging a section of Excel add-ins.](../images/vs-debugger-extension-for-office-addins.jpg)